WATCH: Network legal analyst says Jack Smith 'left the window open' to prosecuting Trump 'down the line' * WorldNetDaily * by Jason Cohen, Daily Caller News Foundation

 “In this motion, Jack Smith says that yes, ‘the Constitution requires dismissal in this context, consistent with the temporary nature of immunity afforded to a sitting president, it doesn’t require dismissal with prejudice,’” Greenberg said.
 “And then goes on to say, ‘immunity from prosecution for sitting president would not preclude such prosecution once the president’s term is over or he is otherwise removed from office by [resignation] or impeachment.’
 So there is a possibility here that potentially he could be prosecuted down the line.”

-“There’s a real question whether or not the statute of limitations would be told because he actually cannot be prosecuted for this period of time,” she added.
+“There’s a real question whether or not the statute of limitations would be tolled because he actually cannot be prosecuted for this period of time,” she added.
 “But the real question for me will be whether or not when the new AG [attorney general] comes in — what’s not clear is if Judge [Tanya] Chutkan will actually rule on this motion right away or if she will wait for the new AG, who may take a different position and may say this should be dismissed with prejudice, meaning then it’s completely over, there’s no way to bring this back after he is done with his term.”

 Greenberg suggested she would anticipate Trump’s incoming attorney general to support the case being dismissed with prejudice.